alexerm/jest-llm-eval/packages/llm-eval/README.md

 it('assistant answers deployment question', async () => {
   const conversation: GenericMessage[] = [
-    { role: 'user', content: 'How do I deploy a React app?' }, { role: 'assistant', content: 'Use platforms such as Vercel, Netlify or AWS…' }, ];
+    { role: 'user', content: 'How do I deploy a React app?' }, {
+      role: 'assistant',
+      content: 'Use platforms such as Vercel, Netlify or AWS…', },
+  ];

   await expect(conversation).toPassAllCriteria(criteria, judge);